AgBioData/Pan-genomes/README.md

 # Pan-genomes
-Repository for Pan-Genome Working Group resources
+Repository for the AgBioData Pan-Genome Working Group